jethromayuk/jethromay.com-2020/content/posts/get-down-with-markdown/get-down-with-markdown.md

 ## Images:

-Images have a similar syntax to links, except they have an exclamation mark in front, followed by the alt text in square brackets and the path to the image in parentheses.
+Images have a similar syntax to links, except they have an exclamation mark in front of the square brackets, followed by the alt text inside the square brackets and the path to the image in parentheses.

     ![Alt text](/posts/get-down-with-markdown/image-1.jpg